wagtail/wagtail-vector-index/docs/quick-start.md

 ### Known issues

 Asynchronous support in Django is fairly new, as a result of this WagtailVectorIndexSSEConsumer can't tell when a client disconnects from an event-stream, This may result in queries being processed by the server as zombie threads.
-Support for handling [client disconnects](https://docs.djangoproject.com/en/dev/topics/async/#handling-disconnects) was added in Django 5.0, although currently untested in this package.